 After nearly two decades of legal challenges against racial segregation in public schools and higher education, on May 17, 1954, the United States Supreme Court ruled in court case Brown v.
 Board of Education of Topeka that school segregation was unconstitutional.
 Their decision paved the way for desegregation of educational institutions.
 Before Brown v.
-Board of Education, legal segregation had existed under the "separate but equal" doctrine, but for the most part, the separate educational facilities and opportunities the Southern states offered to African Americans were inferior, not equal, to those for white Americans.
+Board of Education, legal segregation had existed under the "separate but equal" doctrine, but for the most part, the separate educational facilities and opportunities the Southern states offered to Black Americans were inferior, not equal, to those for white Americans.
 In 1956, Virginia's General Assembly adopted a policy of "Massive Resistance," using the law and courts to obstruct desegregation.

 In 1957, in the midst of Virginia’s effort to maintain segregation in public schools, James Lindsay Almond Jr., won the gubernatorial election by pledging to uphold “Massive Resistance.”
 In September 1958, he closed schools in Charlottesville, Front Royal, and Norfolk rather than see them segregated, regardless of the letters like this one that he received to reopen the schools.
 By January 1959, both the federal court and state supreme court demanded that schools be reopened and Massive Resistance laws overturned.
 However, Prince Edward County officials defied these court orders, and on June 26, 1959, the county board of supervisors voted to cut off revenues to the public schools.
 Prince Edward was the only locality in the nation to take this step, and they were heavily encouraged by segregationists across both the state and the South.
 The schools did not open on September 10th as scheduled, and they remained closed for the next five years.

 White students quickly attended Prince Edward Academy – a new private school supported by state-approved tuition grants and donations - many of which were from segregationists.
-However, black students were left with no educational facilities.
-Some local churches provided rudimentary education, and some black students attended classes in nearby counties, or, with the aid of Quaker-affiliated American Friends Service Committee, relocated.
-However most black students had no form of education, and most black teachers lost their jobs.
+However, Black students were left with no educational facilities.
+Some local churches provided rudimentary education, and some Black students attended classes in nearby counties, or, with the aid of Quaker-affiliated American Friends Service Committee, relocated.
+However most Black students had no form of education, and most Black teachers lost their jobs.

 Legal battles for the schools to reopen and integrate continued between lawyers for Prince Edward County and the NAACP from 1959 to 1964 and attracted national attention.
 Finally, on May 25, 1964, the U.S. Supreme Court ruled in Griffin v.
 County School Board of Prince Edward that the county had violated the students’ right to an education and ordered the schools to be reopened.